Trarco/coursetabs/README.md

 ## Customization

-- The `style` directory and `style.css` file are optional.
-By default, the plugin include these empty files.
-However, users with CSS knowledge can modify the `style.css` file in the `styles` directory located directly within the plugin's directory to customize the plugin's appearance.
+- The `styles` directory and `style.css` file are optional.
+By default, the plugin includes these files in an empty state.
+Users with CSS knowledge can modify the `style.css` file in the `styles` directory located directly within the plugin's directory to customize the plugin's appearance.
+  **Important:** Upon updating the plugin, the `style.css` file will be replaced or deleted.
+Be sure to back up the file before performing any updates.

+- Alternatively, CSS customizations can be applied directly from the theme.
+In Moodle's frontend, the reference class for styling is `coursetabs-links`.

 - Use the `lang` directory to add or update language support for the plugin.

 ## Licensing